spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/define-profile-variables.md

   [Roles and Permissions](/user-management/palette-rbac/project-scope-roles-permissions#cluster-profile-admin) for more information.

 - An in-progress or already created cluster profile.
+The cluster profile must either have the **Edge Native** infrastructure or be an edge-based add-on profile.

 ## Define Profile Variables

 :::warning

 Palette does not support nesting profile variables within macros or other profile variables.
-Also, you cannot define profile variables for the `pack.content` and `system.uri` parameters because the [Palette CLI](/palette-cli/) automatically populates them.
+Also, you cannot define profile variables for the `pack.content` and `system.uri` parameters because the [Palette CLI](/palette-cli/) populates them automatically.

 :::

 You can define profile variables both while creating and for the already created cluster profiles.
-To define profile variables [while creating a cluster profile](/profiles/cluster-profiles/create-cluster-profiles/), start following this guide at the **Profile Layers** step of cluster profile creation.
+To define profile variables [while creating a cluster profile](/profiles/cluster-profiles/create-cluster-profiles/), start following this guide from step three at the **Profile Layers** stage of cluster profile creation.

 1. Log in to Palette.